tiagodof/Meu-Candidato/README.md

     ```sh
     pnpm install
     ```
-4. Enter your API key in the relevant file (e.g., `.env`)
+4. Configure environment variables (if needed)
     ```
-    VITE_API_KEY=\'YOUR_API_KEY\'
+    Create a .env file with any necessary API keys or configuration
     ```

 ### Usage

-To run the app in the development mode, use the following command.
-This will open the app at [http://localhost:5173](http://localhost:5173).
+To run the app in development mode:

 ```sh
 pnpm run dev
 ```

+The app will open at [http://localhost:5173](http://localhost:5173).

-To build the app for production, use:
+To build for production:

 ```sh
 pnpm run build